 |

-In 1981, Boyd Mefferd, then an internationally known sculptor
+In 1981, Boyd Mefferd, then an internationally known

-specializing in large outdoor works, began restoring runabouts to provide
+sculptor specializing in large outdoor works, began

-variety in his work and to provide fill in projects between sculpture
+provide fill in projects between sculpture commissions.

-group, mainly amateur restorers, who were able to select their current
+enthusiastic group, mainly amateur restorers, who were

-project from a wide range of available craft.
+able to select their current project from a wide range of

-By the late 80s the hobby had become much more popular, more professional
+By the late 80s the hobby had become much more popular,

-Boatyard” with five people working on restorations.
-Boyd was purchasing
+had become “Boyd’s Boatyard” with five people working on

-at the Canton, Connecticut location.
-During the 90s interest in antique
+During the 90s interest in antique boats boomed and

-boats boomed and gradually there were fewer and fewer unrestored boats
+gradually there were fewer and fewer unrestored boats

 still left to be “found.”

-“Boyd’s Boatyard” evolved into a full service sales
+“Boyd’s Boatyard” evolved into a full service sales and

-and restoration facility providing maintenance for hobbyists not interested
+restoration facility providing maintenance for hobbyists

-who had a special boat needing work, often something with a long family
+needing work, often something with a long family history.

-history.
-Boat sales continued, featuring both restored and projects, with
+Boat sales continued, featuring both restored and

-the inventory reflecting the ever decreasing availability of unrestored
+projects, with the inventory reflecting the ever

-You will find no fiberglass boats in Canton, only wood, and because of
+You will find no fiberglass boats in Canton, only wood,

-a combination of philosophical and practical objections, Boyd has never
+and because of a combination of philosophical and

-traded in the recently manufactured reproductions runabouts. |
+recently manufactured reproductions runabouts.

 |